-Prerequisites: Sport Management majors only.
-Students must meet with Sport Management Internship Coordinator to apply for internship and meet minimum Sport Management requirements.
+Prerequisites: Sport & Fitness Management majors only meet with SFM Internship Coordinator to apply for internship and meet minimum Sport Management requirements.

-The internship is a part-time work experience in the sport industry and is often performed in proximity to the College.
+The internship is a part-time work experience in the sport industry and is often performed in proximity to the college.
 Students will observe and assist a professional within the field of sport management.
 Students are evaluated by an on-site supervisor and a qualified faculty member.
 A detailed journal and final report must be submitted for evaluation in addition to a separate evaluation submitted by the field supervisor.
 Hours required: 400 hours.